 Littleleaf mountain mahogany is reduced but remains as a major component of the overstory.
 Black sagebrush is reduced.
-Yellow rabbitbrush, desert snowberry and spiny greasebush may be sprouting.
+Yellow rabbitbrush and desert snowberry may be sprouting.
 Perennial bunchgrasses may be reduced the first season after fire but will likely increase in cover and density due to the reduced competition from shrubs and trees.
-Forbs may increase the first season after fire, but continue to decline as grasses and shrubs return to pre-burn densities.
+Forbs may increase the first season after fire, but continue to decline as grasses and shrubs return to preburn densities.

-Pathway a Community 1.1 to 1.2 A low severity fire would reduce cover of a few shrubs in the understory and allow the perennial bunchgrasses to increase.
+A low severity fire would reduce cover of a few shrubs and allow the perennial bunchgrasses to increase.